My Garden Zone Is

-Planting Zones help determine what will grow best in your garden
+Planting Zones help determines what will grow best in your garden.

 What types of plants are best for the East Coast?
 In the northeastern United States, stick to plants that can thrive year-round and withstand the multitude of wildlife and weather changes.
 Low-maintenance, native plants to the Northeast like a wild anemone, Carolina lupine, and Jacob's ladder are easy to grow and will give your garden a magical, forest-like quality.

-Perfect Plants for the Midwest With hot summers, intense winters and tricky soil, the Midwest can be a tough place to garden.
-For that reason, it's important to stick to plants that are known for their durability.
-Ladybells, hummingbird mint, Oriental lilies and a variety of vegetables will make your Midwest garden a wonderful mix of tenacity and delicacy.
+Perfect Plants for the Midwest With hot summers, intense winters, and tricky soil, the Midwest can be a tough place to garden.
+For that reason, it's essential to stick to plants that are known for their durability.
+Ladybells, hummingbird mint, Oriental lilies, and various vegetables will make your Midwest garden a wonderful mix of tenacity and delicacy.